dwave-examples/n-queens/README.md

 Some notes to consider:

 * Since there is exactly one queen on each row and column, we utilize a generalized version of the exact cover algorithm (specified in [1]) to handle the row and column constraints.
 This code can be found in exact_cover.py.
-Diagonal and anti-diagonal constraints are handled separately.
+The diagonal constraints are handled separately in n_queens.py.

-* Each position on the chessboard (each subset of constraint ids) becomes a variable in the BQM.
+* Each position on the chessboard (each subset of constraint IDs) becomes a variable in the BQM.
 That means that there are n**2 variables.

 ## References